-I know smartphones get a bad rap for being time wasters, productivity zappers, and life distractions.
-And yes, I do believe they CAN be all of these things… IF WE LET THEM!
+Smartphones have a bad reputation for being time wasters, productivity zappers, and life distractions.
+And I do believe they CAN be all of these things… if we let them.

-This means my phone never makes noise, never vibrates, and never flashes a message on my home screen UNLESS I’m actually getting a phone call or a text message from the people I want to talk to.
+This means my phone never makes noise, never vibrates, and never flashes a message on my home screen unless I’m actually getting a phone call or a text message.

-This means I actually need to unlock and open my phone to check emails, voicemail, Facebook messages, social media, my blog comments, and Culver’s current flavor of the day!
+This also means I actually need to unlock and open my phone to check emails, voicemails, blog comments, Marketplace sales, and Culver’s current flavor of the day. 🙃

-Just think about all the times you’re right in the middle of something… but you get distracted by the flash of “new information” on your screen.
-Yup, it’s a great way to immediately kill your productivity and momentum!
+Just think about times when you’re right in the middle of something… but you get distracted by the flash of a notification on your screen — it immediately kills your productivity and momentum.

-Or what about when you feel a buzz in your pocket during an actual conversation with someone, and you instinctively pull out your phone, look away from the other person, and get start scrolling on your phone (seriously, this happens to me SO often in my in-person conversations with others — I just want to grab the phone out of their hands and say “turn the notifications off!”)
+Or what about when you feel a buzz in your pocket during an actual conversation with someone and you instinctively pull out your phone, look away from the other person, and start scrolling on your phone.
+Rude.

-The number of times we get distracted by our phones and devices each day is pretty crazy — especially if you don’t have your notification turned off.
+The number of times we get distracted by our phones and devices each day is pretty crazy — especially if you don’t have your notifications turned off.

 If you aren’t sure how to turn your notifications off, it’s most likely under “Settings” and then “Notifications” (see the screenshot of my iPhone below).